pococms/website/docs/css-tips.md

 ```

-This is list syntax but they don't look bullet lists, they look
+This is list syntax but when rendered as HTML they don't look bullet lists.
-like menus.
+Instead, they appear as menus.
 It's a commonly accepted way to create menus using
 the following CSS technique, which removes the bullet character
 using `list-style-type;none` for `header>ul`, and changes the
 list orientation from vertical to horizontal using